josh-hernandez-exe/buzz-board/README.md

 		* When the question state is off (red), then no buzzer input is listened to.
 		* When the question state is on (green), then the first buzzer input is listened to.
 	* Can modify the score on the board.
-		* They select which team they want to modify, and they can add/subtract/set the score.
+		* They select which team (or teams) they want to modify, and they can add/subtract/set the score.
 			* Subtract is redundant, but there for convenience.
+		+ If the config has setup the `score_scale_factors` and are valid, there is a scale factor button that will multiple the value in the text box before applying the operation set.
 	* If someone gets the question wrong they can press the [**KEEP LISTENING**] near the bottom of the page.
 		* This will cause the server to continue listening, but not listen to the people who got the question wrong.
 		* When done so, the team state is of who ever is `BUZZER_PRESSED` is changed to `BUZZER_PRESSED_FAILED`.